Monday, June 30, 2014

 Pretty new lamp for less than $20!

 Firstborn moved into a different apartment recently.
-One that might be a little shabbier, but easier on his budget.
-So, I am determined to help him feel comfy there.
 Two of the main things he needs are lighting and a microwave.
 We bought the micro for him as payment for working on Hubby's car.
 And the lamp I got a great deal on by doing a little thrift shopping.

 I bought the base at Savers for $13 - brushed nickel and in mint condition!
 Then across the street at another thrift shop I found a pristine shade - $6.
 All I needed was a harp and finial.